mapbox/Hecate/README.md

 ### Database

-By default hecate will attempt to connect to `postgres@localhost:5432/hecate`.
+By default hecate will attempt to connect to `hecate@localhost:5432/hecate` for write operations and simultaneously connect to `hecate_read@localhost:5432/hecate` for read only operations.

 Note that only postgres/postgis backed databases are currently supported.